Jump to:

 Finding the best VPN for cybersecurity needs means looking beyond basic encryption.
 Any decent VPN encrypts your traffic.
 The difference lies in additional security layers: threat protection that blocks malware before it reaches your device, kill switches that prevent data leaks during connection drops, and verified no-logs policies that ensure your activity stays private, even from the VPN provider.

-After testing dozens of VPNs specifically for security features, three providers stood out for users who prioritize protection over everything else.
-NordVPN, Surfshark, and Proton VPN each deliver enterprise-grade security at consumer prices, with independent audits backing their claims.
+After testing dozens of VPNs specifically for security features, six providers stood out for users who prioritize protection over everything else.
+Each delivers enterprise-grade security at consumer prices, with independent audits backing their claims.

 In this guide, I’ll show you the cybersecurity features that actually matter, how each VPN implements them, and which service best fits different security requirements.